 Students are required to wear masks and gloves while performing mock clinical procedures during preclinical and laboratory sessions.
-Students are also required to wear masks and gloves while participating in patient care activities during Externship clinical sessions.
-Failure to do so will result in the reduction of ten points from a student's quiz, test, or preclinical/laboratory proficiency evaluation grade(s) for that day; or from their Externship rotation grade.
+Students are also required to wear masks and gloves while participating in patient care activities during clinical sessions.
+Failure to do so will result in the reduction of ten points from a student's preclinical or laboratory proficiency evaluation, or clinical grade(s) for that day.